-11. Sexual orientation equality N Neutral as the funding is not allocated specifically for children on the basis of sexual orientation.
+11. Sexual orientation equality Ν Neutral as the funding is not allocated specifically for children on the basis of sexual orientation.
 12. Gender re-assignment N Neutral as the funding is not allocated specifically for children on the basis of gender.
-13. Age equality Υ The strategy will only apply to children of statutory school age as this is the basis for funding the Pupil Premium.
+13. Age equality Y The strategy will only apply to children of statutory school age as this is the basis for funding the Pupil Premium.
 14. Religion and belief equality N Neutral as the funding is not allocated specifically for children on the basis of religion or belief 15.
-Pregnancy and maternity equality N Not applicable 16.
+Pregnancy and maternity equality Z Not applicable 16.
 Marriage and civil partnership equality N Not applicable 17.
 Please give details of any other potential impacts on any other group (e.g. those on lower incomes/carers/ex-offenders) and on promoting good community relations. child as p ren lo otentia 18.
-If an adverse/negative impact has been identified can it be justified on grounds of promoting equality of opportunity for one group or for any other reason? rece ive ad the us w numbers of children eligible for the Pupil Premium will not Some disquiet has voiced nationally on this but the strategy ditionally underachieved and this promotes equality of 19.
+If an adverse/negative impact has been identified can it be justified on grounds of promoting equality of opportunity for one group or for any other reason? rece and ive ad the us potential negative impact in that those schools with very few ditional funding, which, for some schools will be significant. se of the Pupil Premium aims to support those who have trady in later life.
+Some disquiet has voiced nationally on this but the strategy 19.
 If there is any difference in the impact of the activity when considered for each of the equality groups listed in 8 - 14 above; how significant is the difference in terms of its nature and the number of people likely to be affected?
 No 20.
 Could the impact constitute unlawful discrimination in relation to any of the Equality Duties?
 N 21.
 What further information or data is required to better understand the impact?
-Where and how can that ance will be monitored by schools and reported to Governors.
-Ince tables.
-The LA analyses data at school and whole cohort information be obtained? level and ch allenges schoo ls to improve outcomes for al I pupils, including those eligible for the pupil premium.
+Where and how can that nce will be monitored by schools and reported to Governors. nce tables.
+The LA analyses data at school and whole cohort

+F Restricted information be obtained? level and ch allenges scho ols to improve outcomes for a Il pupils, including those eligible for the pupil premium.
 22. On the basis of sections 7 - 17 above is a full impact assessment required?
 N 23.
-If a full impact assessment is not required; what action through this activity or to obtain further information or details. ferential/adverse impact, to further promote equality of opportunity rows as needed.
-Action Timescale Person Responsible Milestone/Success Criteria Monitor the impact of the Strategy and associated Action Plan in terms of the performance of pupils eligible for the pupil premium (see Action Plan for details) September 2014 and annually Chief Officer: Learning and Achievement Performance in line with targets included in the Strategy.
+If a full impact assessment is not required; what action through this activity or to obtain further information or d fferential/adverse impact, to further promote equality of opportunity erows as needed.
+Action Timescale Person Responsible Milestone/Success Criteria Monitor the impact of the Strategy and associated Action Pla the performance of pupils eligible for the pupil premium (see for details) September 2014 and annually Chief Officer: Learning and Achievement Performance in line with targets included in the Strategy.
 Test and examination results at the end of Key Stage 2 and Key Stage 4 24.
-Which service, business or work plan will these action included in?
-Children, Young People and Learning Learning and Achievement 25.
-Please list the current actions undertaken to advance examples of good practice identified as part of the screen 26.
+Which service, business or work plan will these action included in? ons be Children, Young People and Learning Learning and Achievement 25.
+Please list the current actions undertaken to advance examples of good practice identified as part of the scree 26.
 Chief Officers signature.
 Signature: R H Welch Date: February 2014